 Goodwill Doesn't Want Your Broken Toaster

-Cars begin lining up outside the Goodwill donation center in Seabrook, New Hampshire around 10am most mornings.
+Cars begin lining up outside the Goodwill donation center in Seabrook, N.H., around 10 a.m. most mornings.

 Well-intended patrons are here with truckloads full of treasures.